coloursofnoise/Resources/Mapping/Map-Metadata.md

               03a.png
               start.png
 ```

+## Overriding Metadata
+By default, the map metadata for the A-side is also used for the B and C-Sides.
+Some metadata can be overridden by checking `OverrideASideMeta` in the B/C side metadata.

+A semi-comprehensive list of the features that can be overridden is as follows:
+- IntroType
+- Dreaming
+- ColorGrade
+- DarknessAlpha
+- BloomBase
+- BloomStrength
+- CoreMode

 _If any of this information is incorrect, feel free to correct it and to shout at max480 on Discord._